Emiliano Amor

-Career
+Club career

 Under José Oscar Flores' coaching, Amor debuted for Vélez Sarsfield with 18 years of age in the 2014 Argentine Primera División 2–0 victory against Defensa y Justicia.
 During Miguel Ángel Russo's coaching era, Amor became a regular starter for Vélez' first team during the first half of the 2015 Argentine Primera División, playing 14 goals and scoring twice.

 On 18 January 2018, Amor signed on loan with Major League Soccer side Sporting Kansas City for the 2018 MLS season.
+After loan spells in Aldosivi and San Martín Tucumán, he joined Chilean side Colo-Colo in April 2021.

+International career

+In April 2024, it was reported that Amor would represent the Syrian national team, ahead of the upcoming fixtures during the 2026 FIFA World Cup qualification.
+Later that year, on 11 June, he started his first international match in a 5–0 away defeat against Japan.